 Let me remind you that Sarah had a child when she was past the age of childbearing.
-And not only was she past the age of childbearing, but Abraham was past the child of age -- the age of childbearing, which means that Sarah was incapable of producing the male seed, and Abraham was incapable of producing the female seed.
+And not only was she past the age of childbearing, but Abraham was past the child of age -- the age of childbearing, which means that Sarah was incapable of producing the female seed, and Abraham was incapable of producing the male seed.
 So how are they ever going to produce a child?
 It was a double negative, no male seed, no female seed.
 Yet God said, Sarah shall have a child.
 So we see Sarah’s conception, brethren, as a type of a spiritual miracle.

 Brethren, this soul, which died, is incapable of producing a child of God.
 You see, we shall all be saved in childbearing.
 The child which this Scripture is speaking about is the mind.
 The offspring of the Spirit of God and this creation is a mind.

 God had a son, Christ, the son of the living God.
 And this son was born in the man Jesus of Nazareth.
 And because the mind in the man Jesus of Nazareth was Christ, Jesus of Nazareth could call himself Jesus, the Christ.
 He had a fallen body just like we did.
 What was different about the man Jesus of Nazareth?
 His mind.
 His mind was Christ.
 His mind was without sin.

 He had two arms, two legs, two eyes, a nose, was born of a woman.
 What was different about him?
 The mind of God was born in him.
 He had borne the Christ child, which we read about in Revelation 12.
 He was saved in childbearing.
 He bore the Christ child.